ericcurtin/podman-ollama/README.md

   podman-ollama [command]

 Commands:
-  serve       Start ollama server (not required, other commands are serverless) create      Create a model from a Modelfile show        Show information for a model run         Run a model, default if no command is specified
+  serve       Start ollama server (not required) create      Create a model from a Modelfile show        Show information for a model run         Run a model, default if no command is specified